 An ultrasonic cleaner sends sound waves through a liquid bath to produce microscopic cavitation bubbles.
 The formation and explosion of these many bubbles “scrubs” an object.

-- Cleans deep – An airbrush has a lot of hard-to-reach places.
-An ultrasonic cleaner is able to reach and clean those internal parts.
-The device is also thorough.
-Any submerged part of the airbrush will receive a microscopic bubbly-foam washing.
+- Cleans deep – An ultrasonic cleaner is able to reach and clean those internal parts.
+For airbrushes or miniatures, any submerged object will get a bubble-foam wash.

 - Speed – To use an ultrasonic cleaner, you merely have to place your disassembled airbrush into the fluid bath and turn the cleaner on.
 It’s a lot faster than using a wire brush and scrubbing parts under a running water faucet.

-- Safety – You only need clean water in your ultrasonic cleaner.
-I’ve used other chemicals, like ammonia-free Windex, which works great, but water is fine for most airbrush cleaning.
+- Safety – You only need water in your ultrasonic cleaner.
+I’ve used other chemicals, like ammonia-free Windex, which works great, but water is great for most ultrasonic cleaning.
 Ultrasonic cleaners have timers that will automatically shut-off the system.
-This prevents over-heating or damage to the machine itself.
+This prevents overheating or damage to the machine itself.
+Note that it is not recommended to use alcohol (e.g., isopropyl alcohol, IPA, or “rubbing alcohol”) in an ultrasonic cleaner (source), which could be a fire hazard.

-- Clean your miniatures, too – An ultrasonic cleaner is perfect for cleaning models before applying primer.
-Resin miniatures, in particular, require a bit of scrubbing to remove the casting lubricants, which can hinder a good paint job.
-Why not use an ultrasonic cleaner?
-Drop your models into the bath, turn on the machine, and come back later with clean minis ready for primer and paint!
+- Clean your miniatures, too – An ultrasonic cleaner is perfect for cleaning models.
+Resin miniatures, in particular, require a scrubbing to remove the mold-cast lubricants, which make for a bad painting experience.
+Simply, drop your models into the bath, turn on the cleaner, and come back later.
+Your miniatures will be ready for primer and paint!

-What to look for in an ultrasonic cleaner?
+What to Look for in an Ultrasonic Cleaner for Airbrushes and Models?

 - Size – You don’t want the machine to take up all your space.
 Choose an ultrasonic cleaner that has the footprint of a shoebox (11 x 15 inches or 28 x 38cm).
 Because airbrushes are generally small instruments, you don’t need large ultrasonic cleaning baths.